 Imagine you are an organization trying to go global or expand.
 You have carefully planned how your business will enter the new market, have developed the right product or service, and believe you can offer it for a price that will be profitable.
 However, until you actually get to the real action and start selling your product, you need to take care of one important part of your business without which your business would not actually function, namely, your customers.

-In the process of creating the marketing plan, managers usually use the 4p’s model (which can also be found as the 5p’s model).
-The 4P’s model includes price, place, product and promotion (later on the model developed in order to also include people).
+In the process of creating the marketing objectives, managers usually use the 4p’s model (which can also be found as the 5p’s model).
+The 4P of the marketing mix model includes price, place, product, and promotion (later on the model was developed in order to also include people).
 So you have set the price, you have the product and the place where you want to sell it, but what about promotion?

 - Personal selling